ibrahawari/internet-security-app/README.md

-This is the android branch of Sad Cyber Sam.
+This is the android branch of Sad Cyber Sam, split directly from master.

 # Steps